 Why Should Your Blog or Website be Protected by HTTPS?

-Google basically said that HTTPS is so important to improve user experience on Google, it’s going to become a ranking factor that people should look out for.
+Google said that HTTPS is so important to improve user experience on Google, it’s going to become a ranking factor that people should look out for.

-Having an paid or free SSL Certificate gives your readers the confidence that their information is secure, encrypted and can’t be used if it is ever stolen.
+Having an paid or free SSL Certificate gives your readers the confidence that their information is secure, encrypted and can't be used if it is ever stolen.
+Google will indicate your site is secure, showing a Green lock on search results.

 Simply go to the CPanel of your web host and click: